jayflo/avrojs/README.md

 | `$keyRe` | `RegExp` | `Object` | `Object.keys(input).every(function(item) { return arg.test(item)) })` |
 | `$keyReStr` | `[String, String]` | `Object` | `Object.keys(input).every(function(item) { return new RegExp(arg1, arg2).test(item)) })` |

 Built-in validators are injected into every namespace similar to AVRO primitives.
-HOWEVER, you **can** override their definition for specific namespaces simply by creating a validator with the same name.
+HOWEVER, you **can** override the above validators' definition for specific namespaces simply by creating a validator with the same name.
 For example, when `$lt` is used within namespace `org.X`, we first look for a definition of `$lt` whose `namespace = 'org.X'` before falling back to the built-in definition.

-**We suggest that you prefix all your validator names with `$$` to differentiate AvroJS definitions (which use a single `$`) from your own.**
+**It is highly suggested that you prefix all custom validator names with `$$` to differentiate AvroJS definitions (which use a single `$`) from your own.**

-There are other built-in validations whose definitions first require an understanding of *Priority*.
+There are other built-in validations whose understanding first requires a discussion of *Priority*.
 Please see the Priority section below.

 # Validated types<a name="validatedTypes"></a>